 Masons' Arms – Sunderland

-Baker attributes the view of the bridge on this jug (number 32) to Dawson., on the basis of its similarity to a marked Dawson bridge transfer.
-However, other potteries, e.g. Moore's, also produced variations of this bridge transfer.
+Baker attributes the view of the bridge on the jug below (number 32) to Dawson, on the basis of its similarity to a marked Dawson bridge transfer.
+However, the transfer appears on marked 'Moore & Co' wares from the 1830s.

 Scott & Sons, Southwick – plate 1